 07 of 10

 A lot of the poodle's popularity can be attributed to its elegant and refined look.
 But this breed is also quite intelligent and very eager to please.
 Poodles are typically devoted to their owners, and they love to learn.
 As long as you keep training fun for them, they can be experts at learning complex tricks.
 Their natural athleticism also means they can excel at dog sports, such as agility.

 Height: Standard: 15 inches; miniature: 10 to 15 inches; toy: 10 inches and under

 Weight: Standard: 45 to 70 pounds; miniature: 15 to 18 pounds; toy: 5 to 9 pounds

-Physical Characteristics: Curly, dense single-layer coats that may be one of many solid colors, including white, black, grey, brown, and apricot
+Physical Characteristics: Curly, dense single-layer coat; may be one of many solid colors, including white, black, gray, brown, and apricot

 08 of 10